Deadly Russian strikes in Zaporizhzhia as Putin moves to take full control of nearby nuclear plant – KION546

 The Zaporizhzhia plant has been subject to intense scrutiny since its occupation shortly after Russia’s invasion in late February.
 Intense shelling near the facility this summer sparked concerns of a nuclear accident, prompting the International Atomic Energy Agency to send a team there.

-The head of the UN’s nuclear watchdog, Rafael Grossi, was due to arrive in Kyiv on Thursday to discuss his calls to establish a nuclear safety zone around the plant “as soon as possible,” the IAEA said in a statement.
+The head of the UN’s nuclear watchdog, Rafael Grossi, was in Kyiv on Thursday to discuss his calls to establish a nuclear safety zone around the plant “as soon as possible,” the IAEA said in a statement.
 Grossi will also visit Russia in the coming days.

+Grossi said at a news conference that it’s still unclear what the “practical consequences” were of Russia’s decision to seize the plant, but he would be discussing those matters in high-level meetings in Moscow.
+He also said that the IAEA considers the facility Ukrainian.

+“We want this war to stop.
+The war should stop immediately.
+The position of the IAEA is that this facility is a Ukrainian facility, but I don’t get into comments about military developments,” Grossi said.

 Kyiv presses ahead